JaMo42/fmt/README.md

 fmt_String fmt__format(const char *format, int arg_count, ...);
 ```

+#### More

+More internals can be exported by defining `FMT_DETAIL` before including the header, however these are not documented.

 ## Supported types

 Type | Default conversion specifier | Valid conversion specifiers